Bhumibol Adulyadej: Thammasat University massacre

 Following Sarit's death General Thanom Kittikachorn rose to power to lead Thailand's military dictatorship, ultimately challenged by the 1973 Thai popular uprising.
 Bhumibol initially asked student protestors to disband.
 When police attacked and killed dozens of students, sparking protest riots, Bhumibol announced general Thanom's resignation and departure from Thailand.
 According to William Stevenson, the king had asked the three tyrants to avoid bloodshed; although the three tyrants had agreed, they later changed their minds.
 Eventually, it led to the incidents of October 1973.

 Bhumibol distanced himself from the Thai military after Thanom's fall.
 Political events in Vietnam, Cambodia and Laos brought powerful guerrilla and communist movements into power or prominence, which threatened the Thai monarchy and political establishment.
 Fearing unrest, Bhumibol began to court the military in 1975, visiting camps throughout the country, and publicly warning of internal and external threats.
 At this time, Bhumibol increasingly cultivated far-right militias and paramilitary forces, including the Red Gaurs and the Village Scouts, warning that students and political dissidents planned to bring communists to power in Thailand.
 Finally, Bhumibol provoked outrage among students and legal groups by inviting general Thanom back into the country.

 The ensuing chaos was used as a pretext for a military coup, which Bhumibol backed and described as a manifestation of the people's will.
 The event that catalyzed the coup was the Thammasat University massacre, carried out in the name of defending Bhumibol's throne.
-The victorious military junta submitted three names to the king as possible premiers: Deputy President of the king's Privy Council Prakob Hutasingh, right-wing Bangkok Governor Thamnoon Thien-ngern, and staunchly anti-communist Supreme Court judge Thanin Kraivichien.
+The victorious military junta submitted three names to the king as possible premiers: Deputy President of the king's Privy Council Prakob Hutasingh, right-wing Bangkok Governor Thammanoon Thien-ngern, and staunchly anti-communist Supreme Court judge Thanin Kraivichien.
 Bhumibol chose Thanin as the most suitable premier, leading student protesters to flee to join the communists in the jungle.
 Thanin was overthrown in a military coup in October 1977 led by General Kriangsak Chamanan.